NicolasMura/nodejs-chat/README.rst

 When I have time for it, below are some improvements that could be crazy:

+* Use ent.encode to avoir JavaScript code injection
+* Write commentaries in English :) I'm so lazy
 * Allow users to upload their own avatar
 * Add signup/login with mdp connection